BlockMen/cme/README.txt

  - Use line_of_sight() befor attacking
  - Fix different crashes
  - Experimental spawning control

+# 1.1.2
+ - Sheeps follow you when holding wheat
+ - Added Shears (rightclick)
+ - Items are only droped (without player action) with builtin_mod

 This program is free software.
 It comes without any warranty, to the extent permitted by applicable law.
 You can redistribute it